 Real-World Examples:

-Orders route to specific fulfillment centers by routing key
+Order processing pipeline -> Direct: route orders to a specific fulfillment center by routing key.

 Common Mistakes: